jpdevries/developer-style-guide/README.md

 ## Leveraging Browser Cache

 To effectively leverage the browser cache do not bundle common frameworks and libraires such as Angular, React, or jQuery with your code.
-Instead, load them as seaprate files like so:
+Instead, load them as seaprate files like&nbsp;so:

 ```html
 <!-- load jQuery separately -->